suzaku01/mhfz_quest_editor/README.md

 ・Force equipment items
 ・So much small things not listed on here

-# Installation
-Go releases section and download zip.

 # To do
 ・Improve UI
 ・Rewrite some codes
 ・Text generaotor for event quest list

+# Installation
+Go releases section and download zip.

+# How to use editor
+Run mhfz_quest_editor.exe, and open quest file then edit as you wish.
+Note that the file should be decrypted with ReFrontier at first.
+After that push "Done!" button to save.
+I recommend you to create new file instead of overwrite original one in case.

+# How to load custom quest
+Replace original quest file with yours.
+If you want to add as new quest you sou should add and edit event quest list file.

 # Q&A